-This article is an edited transcript of God’s Traitors: Terror and Faith in Elizabethan England with Jessie Childs on Dan Snow’s History Hit, first broadcast 29 April 2016.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of God’s Traitors: Terror and Faith in Elizabethan England with Jessie Childs, available on History Hit TV.

 We’re told that Elizabeth I was a great beacon of tolerance, that she presided over a golden age of Drake and Raleigh and the Renaissance.
 But, while all of that may be true, there is also another side to the reign of Good Queen Bess.